 In 2025, Hibito has become an astronaut, and he's going to go to the moon.
 Mutta ended up following a more traditional career path with an auto development company; however, Mutta just ruined his career through a violent altercation with his boss.
 Now, not only has he lost his job, he appears to be blacklisted in the entire industry.
 Maybe this is a rare opportunity for Mutta to once again chase his childhood dream and become an astronaut like his little brother!

-Uchuu Kyoudai was nominated for the 2nd & 3rd Manga Taisho Award in 2009 and 2010.
+Uchuu Kyoudai was nominated for the 2nd and 3rd Manga Taisho Award in 2009 and 2010.
 In 2011, the series won the 56th Shogakukan Manga Award (shared with Yamikin Ushijima-kun) and the 35th Kodansha Manga Award (shared with 3-gatsu no Lion), both in the general category.
 The series also won the Reader Award of the 18th Tezuka Osamu Cultural Prize in 2014.

 The series has been simulpub in English as Space Brothers by Crunchyroll since October 30, 2013.
 Kodansha Comics USA has been releasing e-books of the series since November 3, 2015.